minsun-ss/mads/README.md

 #### SIADS 652 - Network Analysis
 Timely and convenient!
 Nothing like a global pandemic to let the epidemic networkx models sink in.
-This is a combo quiz/written answer/programming course that leans heavier on programming assignments than other similarly structured courses, but because of the quiz/writing takes a bit longer to get through than a pure programming course (from my point of view) but less time than a full written course.
+This is a combo quiz/written answer/programming course that leans heavier on programming assignments than other similarly structured courses, but because of the quiz/writing it takes a bit longer to get through than a pure programming course (from my point of view) but less time than a full written course.
 I've used basic networkX before but this covers details about a lot of the various models implemented within networkX, which is nice because networkX's documentation itself is a bit on the sparse side.
 Programming assignments are one very long jupyter notebook, so be warned: like NLP,